-The Frederick County Office of Economic Development’s Agricultural Business Council, in conjunction with the Great Frederick Fair and the Ag Education Public Relations Committee, is proud to give four awards to recognize families, individuals and businesses for their outstanding achievements in agriculture.
+Each Fall, The Frederick County Office of Economic Development’s Agricultural Business Council, in conjunction with the Great Frederick Fair and the Ag Education Public Relations Committee recognizes a Frederick County family for their outstanding achievements in agriculture.
 This year’s Farm Family of the Year is the Lambert Family.

 Program Supports Full-Time Farmers, Small Businesses, and Micro Businesses

 Frederick County Farm Bureau and the Frederick County Farm Safety Camp partnered with Dairy Maid Dairy to provide over 1,500 gallons of milk from area dairy producers to the Frederick County Rescue Mission and food banks throughout the County.

 Looking to spruce up your landscaping or plant a garden?
 This weekend is the perfect time to support Frederick County High School Agriculture programs and purchase plants for gardens and flower beds.

 Looking to spruce up your landscaping or plant a garden?
 As we move into warmer spring days and nights, many are thinking of colorful flowers and vegetables lining their gardens.
 We are nearing the perfect time to begin planting your annuals with no worries of frost, the average last Frost for the county has past and the Frost Free date is May 12th.